Parents don’t know too much about anime these days. In fact, this was true years ago.

 Each character is a representation of parts of our body, and that makes it relatable and easy to understand.
 While giving you practical information.

-Anime is full of all sorts of educational lessons and they’re all different.
+Anime is full of all sorts of

 It’s family friendly in the most literal way possible.